slapo−dynlist — Dynamic List overlay to slapd

 of the current LDAP user.
 This identity may be overridden by

-setting the dgIdentity
+setting the dgIdentity attribute in the

 group's entry to the DN of another LDAP user.
 In that case